toshiokimura/5.1-Coupon/README.md

 Summary:

-Here is the acceptance ratio overview
+Coffee Shop Coupon acceptance ratio:

-The overall acceptance ratio is 50%
+Here is the acceptance ratio overview.
+The overall acceptance ratio is 50%.
 Circumstance conditions (Destination, Passenger, Time, Expiration) There is a certain correlation to Destination, Time, Passenger, and Expiration
 Destination: No Urgent Place (58%), Home (36%)